Skip to main content

 Some love stories remain immortal in life, some in death, some lost in time.

-Separated in life, united in death, in love, in responsibilities, in inspiration and motivation, Rawat Fateh Singh Chundawat, the seventeen-year-old Sisodia boy, and Jiwa Bai Solanki Chauhan, his teenage warrior bride, remain immortal.
+In Love, fighting for each other, against the world, rarely for themselves, all the time for the motherland, separated in life, united in death, in love, in responsibilities, in inspiration and motivation, Rawat Fateh Singh Chundawat, the seventeen-year-old Sisodia boy, and Jiwa Bai Solanki Chauhan, his teenage warrior bride, remain immortal.
 In folklore, history, memorials, literature and hearts!

 Mine Explosion at Chittorgarh from Akbarnama